yvvsra/movie-explorer/README.md

 ## Instructions
 - Fork and clone this repo (or pull down the latest version of the code)
 - create a new branch for your work
-- create a Movie component to render the individual movie details page
+- Implemented the fetch to populate the movies
-- Set up an event listener in the MovieList component so users can click on a movie and see the details
+- As part of that, create a method that returns the URL